-When Feed Play Love host Shevonne Hunt’s six-year-old said this recently she was mortified.
+When Feed Play Love host Shevonne Hunt’s young daughter said this recently she was mortified.

-She says our actions, not words are key to creating good food associations as is avoiding attributing any kind of value to foods.
+When it comes to managing the relationship our children have with food and their bodies, paediatric dietitian Dr Jennifer Cohen – aka ‘The Fussy Eating Doctor’ – has just the right expertise to tackle this issue for parents.
+She says that is is our actions, not words that are key to creating good food associations, as is avoiding attributing any kind of value to foods.

 “We are only just starting to learn where our children absorb body image information from.
 Even if it wasn’t you that said it, it could have been a family member to kids in the playground,” says Jennifer.

-“Children are younger and younger, thanks to a dominion of social media and general media that uses words like overweight or childhood obesity much more than when we grew up.”
+“Children are younger and younger, thanks to social media and media in general that uses words like ‘overweight’ or ‘childhood obesity’ much more than when we grew up.”

 Listen to Dr Jennifer Cohen on Feed Play Love